haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/CmsStaging.md

 ## Implementation details

-The Magento_CmsStaging module changes the CMS Pages and CMS Blocks creation pages to make them compatible with the Magento Staging Framework.
-This module depends on the Magento_Cms module and extends its functionality.
-It changes the database structure of the Magento_Cms module and the way in which CMS Pages/Blocks are managed.
+The Magento_CmsStaging模块 changes the CMS Pages and CMS Blocks creation pages to make them compatible with the Magento Staging Framework.
+This module depends on the Magento_Cms模块 and extends its functionality.
+It changes the database structure of the Magento_Cms模块 and the way in which CMS Pages/Blocks are managed.

 ### CMS Pages